BenKohn2004/Saber_Box/README.md

 # Virtual_Saber_Box

-Saber Box is a virtual directing aid.
+The Saber Box is a virtual directing aid.
 The program is contained within the Google Colab Notebook Virtual_Saber_Box.
-It will require you to connect to a Google Drive account.
+Virtual_Saber_Box_Compact is functionally identical with many of the Python scripts stored on Github.
+The Saber Box is designed to determine the Right of Way of a saber action without blade contact.
+Specifically it is meant to differentiate between, attack, counter-attack and preparation.
+These actions are the foundation of Saber, while also being some of the most subjective and difficult calls to make.
+The Saber Box is meant to offer a level of consistency in calling Right of Way actions and allow fencers to better plan and train with a repeatable and objective rule set.

+Using the Saber Box.

+The Saber Box can be run in one of three ways.
+1. Analyzing all files in a Sync folder on your Google Drive.
+2. Analyzing only the most recent file added to a Sync folder on your Google Drive
+3. A specific time stamp from a Youtube Clip.
+To Run All the Files in the Sync Folder
+1. Create a folder in the top directory of your Google Drive titled ‘Sync’
+2. Place fencing clips in the folder to be analyzed
+a.
+Clips that are 1 to 4 seconds in length starting with the engarde position work best.
+3. Open Google Colab and find the Virtual_Saber_Box on my Github, BenKohn2004
+4. Ensure, run_entire_sync_folder == True, and the other two option are false.
+5. Runtime -> Run all
+6. Follow the prompt in the top cell to link your Google Drive
+7. The result can be found in the ‘Tracked Clips’ folder in the Sync directory.
+To Run only the Most Recent File
+1. Create a folder in the top directory of your Google Drive titled ‘Sync’
+2. Open Google Colab and find the Virtual_Saber_Box on my Github, BenKohn2004
+3. Ensure, run_most_recent_clip == True, and the other two option are false.
+4. Runtime -> Run all
+5. Follow the prompt in the top cell to link your Google Drive
+6. After the program initially runs you should see ‘Waiting for a new file…’ at the bottom of the last cell.
+7. Place a file of a fencing clip into the ‘Sync’ folder for the program to recognize.
+The new file will run automatically.
+8. This is useful for recording a bout and viewing the results in realtime as shown at: https://youtu.be/qzMVuNEJ_6w
+9. The result can be found in the ‘Tracked Clips’ folder in the Sync directory.

+To Run a Youtube Clip:
+1. Open Google Colab and find the Virtual_Saber_Box on my Github, BenKohn2004
+2. Ensure, use_youtube_link == True, and the other two option are false.
+3. Paste the youtube link with time stamp following ‘youtube_link =’ in the second cell.
+4. Youtube clips shorter than an hour tend to work better than longer youtube videos.
+5. Runtime -> Run all
+6. Follow the prompt in the top cell to link your Google Drive
+7. The result can be found in the ‘Tracked Clips’ folder in the Sync directory and the downloaded clip can be found in the ‘Sync’ folder.

 A walkthrough on setting up the Virtual Saber Box can be found at: https://youtu.be/qzMVuNEJ_6w

-Setting up the Virtual Saber Box requires four things.

-1. A Google Drive account with a Folder named ‘Sync’ in the top directory.
-2. The Virtual Saber Box notebook open in Google Colab.
-3. The Google Drive folder ‘Sync’, synced with a folder on your computer using Google Backup and Sync.
-4. A webcam that has the ‘Sync’ folder linked as the output location for captured video files.

-To Use the Model:
-1. Verify that the Runtime on Google Colab is GPU and then run the Google Colab notebook Virtual Saber Box.
-Allow access to your Google Drive that has the ‘Sync’ Folder.
-2. Once the Google Colab Notebook has run until ‘Waiting for a new file...’, then add a video file to the ‘Sync’ folder.
-This can be done by copying and pasting a video file or generating a new one through a webcam.
-3. Google Colab should detect the new file and automatically generate a tracked file in the ‘Tracked Files’ folder in the Sync Folder.

 When using your own clip some tips to keep in mind are:
 1. Clips work best when centered and free from background clutter, specifically people
 2. Most of the clips I use are 1280x720 at 30 FPS.
-Larger sizes work but may require more processing time.
 3. Video that has been compressed multiple times may be harder for the Computer Vision to track.
-4. Try to cut the video to 1 to 3 seconds and have the first 1/2 to 1 second be the fencers coming EnGarde.
+4. Try to cut the video to 1 to 4 seconds and have the first 1/2 to 1 second be the fencers coming EnGarde.
 5. After running the model verify using the Tracked video that the colored dots track with the Bellguards.
-If the dots do not line up then bad data was fed to the model determining Right of Way.
+If the dots do not line up, then bad data was fed to the model determining Right of Way.
 6. There are various settings on the model.
-As a default the fencers are assumed to hit once the Bellguards are close enough to each regardless of actual lights.
-This is due to difficulty tracking the scoring box with some setups.
+These are the Initial Parameters in the third cell.
-7. The model does not take into account blade contact so all actions will be viewed without regard to beats or parries.
+7. The model does not take into account blade contact so all actions will be viewed without regard to beats, parries or lines.
 8. Both fencer torsos must be visible at the start of the clip.
-9. Clips that fail to run will not stop the Google Colab notebook from running but will not generate a Tracked video file.
+9. Clips that fail to run will not stop the Google Colab notebook from running but also will not generate a Tracked video file.

+A video showing how to setup and use the Box can be found at: https://youtu.be/vGtuFIMhBZw

 Principles of Operation

 Overall Operation

 There are two main models used.
-One is a detection model based on Mask RCNN and adapted through transfer learning to recognize bellguards, torsos and scoring boxes.
+One is a detection model based on YoloV4 and adapted through transfer learning to recognize bellguards, torsos and scoring boxes.
 The second model is a sequential Long Short Term Memory (LSTM) model to determine Right of Way using the output of the first model.
 There are two stages to the detection model.
 The first is the engarde_length phase where initial positions and values are established.
-This is meant to be a period of little motion so the Mask RCNN model will work at its best.
+This is meant to be a period of little motion so the Yolo model will work at its best.

 The second stage is focused on tracking.
 Tracking boxes are calculated for each tracked object and allowable boundaries are established for possible object positions.
 In practical terms there is a reasonable maximum speed for a bell guard in a fencing action.
+This is used as a maximum allowed motion of a tracking box from one frame to the next.

 Much of the program is focused on determining the bell guard position.
 The exact mechanism used to determine the bell guard position depends on the confidence associated with each method.
 In general the hierarchy used to determine bell guard position is roughly:

 1. High Confidence detection within the tracking box
-2. High Confidence based on Human Pose Approximation
-3. Position based on detected motion between frames
+2. Position based on detected motion between frames
-4. Expected position based on previous two frames.
+3. Expected position based on previous two frames.
-5. Linear Approximation based on confident positions
+4. Linear Approximation based on confident positions

 Each frame is analyzed sequentially and a bell guard position is determined.
 The only exception is the linear approximation between points.
 The linear approximation can retroactively change the bell guard position if uncertain positions are surrounded by certain positions.